 Click on the links below for information on the following resources:

 Need a listening ear?

 Where’s my stimulus?

 The Care2Prevent clinic remains open though clinic hours have been adjusted and now go from 3-5pm on Mondays and Wednesdays.
+We will return to regular clinic hours from 5-7:30pm on August 3rd.
 Clinic appointments are being reserved for clients who must be seen in-person by their provider.
-Reach out to your care team if you have questions about being seen.
+Additionally, the C2P team is distributing hygiene and sanitation supplies (masks, gloves, hand sanitizer) to clients in need.
+Reach out to your care team if you have questions about being seen or about getting supplies.

 Our top priority is the health and well-being of our clients and we are taking extensive steps to ensure the safety of our clients.
 For up-to-date information on the novel coronavirus, please visit CDPH or the CDC.